LEARN: Dispatches from Capacity Interactive’s Bootcamp 2024

 Recently, MPMG Partner Brian Paterson had the experience of traveling to NYC to participate in Capacity Interactive’s Bootcamp: A geekfest dedicated to digital marketing for arts & culture!

-Over two jam-packed days he would hear case studies from colleagues around the globe; cutting-edge insights from high-ups at Google & Meta; and inspiring keynotes from brilliant minds.
+Over two jam-packed days he would hear case studies from colleagues around the globe, cutting-edge insights from high-ups at Google & Meta, and inspiring keynotes from a host of brilliant minds.

 Unreasonable Hospitality